News Next article

 Other countries whose property markets attract strong international buyer interest have also used this taxation method.
 British Columbia in Canada applies a 20% tax on residential property purchases in Vancouver, for instance, and in Australia, New South Wales applies an 8% tax on residential property purchases by foreigners.

 National has said that international evidence suggests that foreign buyer taxes are more effective at controlling property price growth than a foreign buyer ban.
-It expects the tax to deter speculators as the foreign buyer tax would make it highly unprofitable.

 Browse properties over $2 million in Queenstown, Auckland, and all of Aotearoa.